jvmelis/Cerrado_edge/README.md

 **Funding:**
 São Paulo Research Foundation (FAPESP) grants #2007/59779-6, #2010/01762-3, #2015/10754-8 and #2018/21646-0;
-Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) research productivity fellowship to LCPM.
+Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) research productivity fellowship to LCPM (#311820/2018-2).

 **Acknowledgments:**
 Fazenda São José da Conquista and the Instituto Arruda Botelho (IAB).
+We thank Betânia Cunha Vargas, Gustavo Camargo, Julia Caram Sfair and two anonymous reviewers for the valuable comments on the previous drafts.
 This repository has the following files: `clean_data.r`,`clean_data.csv`,`Cerrado_edge_2019.r`,  and `cerrado_dados.xlsx`.

-### Cerrado_edge_2019.r
+### liana_edge_effects_cerrado_2020.r

 All the analyses performed and graphs constructed in a R script.